eriakul/Complexity_Science_Project_1/reports/report.md

 Using the [NetworkX library](https://networkx.github.io/), we build the original model using data from Salathé et al. to generate a graph following these rules:
 - Nodes represent people and edges represent interactions between the nodes.
 The edges are weighted with the contact duration between two individuals (1 edge weight = 20 seconds).
-- Nodes are initialized with the state, "susceptible".
+- Nodes are initialized in the _susceptible_ state.
 - The simulation starts by exposing the disease to a random _susceptible_ individual.
 The individual becomes _exposed_.
-An _exposed_ person has an incubation period defined by a Weibull distribution, then moves on to the _infectious_ state.
+An _exposed_ person goes through an incubation period defined by a Weibull distribution (power parameter 2.21, scale factor 1.10), and then moves on to the _infectious_ state.
-- At every time step (12 hours), the "infectious" individuals have a chance of probablility p of exposing the disease to their neighboring nodes.
-The probability of exposure is defined by p = 1 - (1 - 0.003)<sup>(.25 * edgeWeight)</sup>.
+- At every time step (12 hours), the _infectious_ individuals have a chance of probability p of exposing the disease to their neighboring nodes.
+The probability of exposure is defined by p = 1 - (1 - 0.003)<sup>(.25 * edge\_weight)</sup>.
 - At every time step (12 hours), previously _infectious_ individuals become _recovered_ and will no longer spread the disease.
 This simulates the individual leaving school within half a day.

 ## Results